Bahar-BM/test_openCL/README.md

 ## Converting the model
 * `model_files` folder contains the above-mentioned pattern (`sample_model.h5`) and its corresponding tflite versions (`sample_model_fp32.tflite`, and `sample_model_fp16.tflite`).
   * You can also use `convert_model.py` to convert this pattern to tflite.

+  Note: `sample_model.h5` is extracted from a large trained model.

 ## tflite_inference tool
 We have implemented a small tool to feed a random input to our sample tflite model using `openCL` and `XNNPACK` delegates.
 Run the tool multiple times.
 You will see that for some runs, there are `inf` values in the output from the `openCL` delegate.